unrealwork/atsd-use-cases/USMortality/README.md

 ```

 Here is an output of the above query.
 This query displays for results for all 122 cities in the dataset.
 The below table contains only the first couple of lines of the output.
 As a note, moving forward
-some of the remaining query results will show truncated tables for the sake of maintaining the general flow of the article.
+some of the remaining query results may show truncated tables for the sake of maintaining the general flow of the article.

 ```ls
 | date        | city              | state  | region              | all_deaths  | population |